Tensor Rank and Complexity: Group Action on Tensors

 We say that $(a_1,\ldots,a_d) \in \prN^d$ is a \textbf{\textit{minimal element}}, if $a_1 \cdots a_d \leq b_1 \cdots b_d$ for all $(b_1,\ldots,b_d) \in \prN^d$ with $(a_1,\ldots,a_d) \sim (b_1,\ldots,b_d)$.
-With this definition we obtain the following Corollary of Lemma~\ref{pr:lemMinCastling}.
+With this definition we obtain the following corollary of Lemma~\ref{pr:lemMinCastling}.

-\begin{cor} Every Castling equivalence class in $\prN^d$ contains, up to permutation of the entries, a unique minimal element. \end{cor}
+\begin{cor} Every castling equivalence class in $\prN^d$ contains, up to permutation of the entries, a unique minimal element. \end{cor}

-Hence, for deciding if $\prC^{a_1} \otimes \cdots \otimes \prC^{a_d}$ is prehomogeneous, it suffices to know whether the unique minimal element in the Castling class of $(a_1,\ldots,a_d)$ gives rise to a prehomogeneous space.
-Note, that by Lemma~\ref{pr:lemMinCastling} there is (up to permutation) a \emph{unique}, fastest way for computing the minimal element by Castling transformations. \\ The described approach was first used by Sato and Kimura in \cite{prSatoKimura} to classify the prehomogeneous tensor spaces.
+Hence, for deciding if $\prC^{a_1} \otimes \cdots \otimes \prC^{a_d}$ is prehomogeneous, it suffices to know whether the unique minimal element in the castling class of $(a_1,\ldots,a_d)$ gives rise to a prehomogeneous space.
+Note, that by Lemma~\ref{pr:lemMinCastling} there is (up to permutation) a \emph{unique} way for computing the minimal element by castling transformations.

+The described approach was first used by Sato and Kimura in \cite{prSatoKimura} to classify the prehomogeneous tensor spaces.
 Venturelli refined these results in his work \cite{prVenturelli} and below we state the main result of his work.
-It comes with the advantage, that one only has to apply Castling transforms if $N(a_1,\ldots,a_d)=2$.
+It comes with the advantage that one only has to apply castling transforms if $N(a_1,\ldots,a_d)=2$.

-\begin{thm}[Sato-Kimura and Venturelli] \ \\ Let $d \geq 3$ and $(a_1,\ldots,a_d) \in \prN^d$. \begin{numlist} \item If $N(a_1,\ldots,a_d) \leq -1$, then $\prC^{a_1} \otimes \cdots \otimes \prC^{a_d}$ is \emph{not} prehomogeneous. \item If $N(a_1,\ldots,a_d) \in \lbrace 0,1 \rbrace$, then $\prC^{a_1} \otimes \cdots \otimes \prC^{a_d}$ is prehomogeneous. \item If $N(a_1,\ldots,a_d) = 2$, then $(a_1,\ldots,a_d)$ is Castling equivalent to \emph{either} \begin{numlist} \item a minimal tuple $(b_1,\ldots,b_d)$ with $2 \leq b_{d-3} \leq \ldots \leq b_d$ and $d \geq 4$.
+\begin{thm}[Sato-Kimura and Venturelli] \ \\ Let $d \geq 3$ and $(a_1,\ldots,a_d) \in \prN^d$. \begin{numlist} \item If $N(a_1,\ldots,a_d) \leq -1$, then $\prC^{a_1} \otimes \cdots \otimes \prC^{a_d}$ is \emph{not} prehomogeneous. \item If $N(a_1,\ldots,a_d) \in \lbrace 0,1 \rbrace$, then $\prC^{a_1} \otimes \cdots \otimes \prC^{a_d}$ is prehomogeneous. \item If $N(a_1,\ldots,a_d) = 2$, then $(a_1,\ldots,a_d)$ is castling equivalent to \emph{either} \begin{numlist} \item a minimal tuple $(b_1,\ldots,b_d)$ with $2 \leq b_{d-3} \leq \ldots \leq b_d$ and $d \geq 4$.
 In this case $\prC^{a_1} \otimes \cdots \otimes \prC^{a_d}$ is prehomogeneous.

 \item \emph{or} to a minimal tuple of the form $(1,\ldots,1,2,k,k)$ for a unique $k \in \prN$.
 Here, $\prC^{a_1} \otimes \cdots \otimes \prC^{a_d}$ is prehomogeneous if and only if $k \leq 3$. \end{numlist}